Canberra has many plus points in its favor over even the most popular expat destinations in Australia.

-Belconnen is another older area, set on a less flat section of Canberra so the views are even nicer than average – and there are lots of places in Canberra with nice views.
-Belconnen has a town centre as well, and a mall right next to its own man-made lake.
+Belconnen is another older area, set on a less flat section of Canberra, so the views are even nicer than average – and there are lots of places in Canberra with nice views.
+Belconnen has a town center as well and a mall right next to its own man-made lake.

-The houses here, like in Woden, are more established and each one is typically different to the houses on either side of it.
+The houses here, like in Woden, are more established, and each one is typically different from the houses on either side of it.

-Some of Canberra’s other, more affluent suburbs are in Belconnen, but it’s also got some of the least affluent, and flat and apartment-style accommodation, which is less common in Canberra than in other Australian cities.
+Some of Canberra’s other, more affluent suburbs are in Belconnen, but it’s also got some of the least affluent and flat and apartment-style accommodations, which is less common in Canberra than in other Australian cities.

-Tuggeranong, also referred to as ‘Nappy Valley,’ has a lot of the cheaper new build houses, younger trees and younger families!
+Tuggeranong, also referred to as ‘Nappy Valley,’ has a lot of the cheaper newly built houses, younger trees, and younger families!
 It’s quite a long way south of the city, so it’s a long commute on the roads by Canberra standards – but not by the standards of commuting in a normal-sized city in the UK or Australia.

-Many people who live in Tuggeranong send their kids north for high school – Alfred Deakin is a popular choice for example.
+Many people who live in Tuggeranong send their kids north for high school – Alfred Deakin is a popular choice, for example.
 Because it’s a newer area, Tuggeranong is often quite a bit cheaper.
-As is the trend in Canberra, most of the flats in this area are near the town centre.
+As is the trend in Canberra, most of the flats in this area are near the town center.

 You can still buy house and land packages here, but there are some finished homes and townhouses on the market now as well – some that have yet to be lived in.

-Newer builds tend to have smaller block sizes, and, as yet, less greenery, so the landscapes aren’t as picturesque.
-The pros are that real estate in this part of Canberra is much cheaper than in the more established neighbourhoods.
+Newer builds tend to have smaller block sizes and, as yet, less greenery, so the landscapes aren’t as picturesque.
+The pros are that real estate in this part of Canberra is much cheaper than in the more established neighborhoods.

-Flats tend to centre around the neighbourhood/town centres, the newer suburbs tend to attract the younger families, and the older suburbs generally attract the more affluent home buyer to the generally larger houses with better established grounds and the best views.
+Flats tend to center around the neighborhood/town centers, the newer suburbs tend to attract the younger families, and the older suburbs generally attract the more affluent home buyers to the generally larger houses with better-established grounds and the best views.

 If you’re a family thinking of emigrating to Australia and you’re considering living in Canberra, a good rule of thumb to follow is don’t send your children to a school in a suburb you wouldn’t want to live in – it will make life difficult for you in terms of transportation and even getting them into the school of your choice potentially.

-For younger people considering living in Canberra make sure you live near a bus interchange or within walking distance of your college, university, place of work or favourite watering hole, otherwise you’re going to be frustrated by lack of transport options.
+For younger people considering living in Canberra, make sure you live near a bus interchange or within walking distance of your college, university, place of work or favorite watering hole.
+Otherwise, you’re going to be frustrated by the lack of transport options.